-To measure the quality culture across EY member firms and provide EY Czech Republic with valuable insights into the perceptions of the culture of quality, including tone at the top, collaboration, and workload management and ethical behavior, a Global Quality Survey was first launched in April 2023.
-The results of the 2024 Quality Survey were used to identify areas where EY Czech Republic was doing well and where more actions may be required.
-The 2024 Quality Survey results indicate that EY people recognize that the tone at the top set by leadership demonstrates commitment to quality and that EY Czech Republic recognizes and values contributions to quality.
+To measure the quality culture across EY member firms and provide EY Canada with valuable insights into the perceptions of the culture of quality, including tone at the top, collaboration, and workload management and ethical behaviour, a Global Quality Survey is conducted annually.
+The results of the Quality Survey contribute to identifying areas where EY Canada is doing well and where more actions may be required.
+The 2024 Quality Survey results indicate that EY people recognize the tone at the top set by leadership demonstrates commitment to quality and that EY Canada recognizes and values contributions to quality.
 The recognition of our strong culture of consultation, coaching and continuous quality improvement is also reflected in the results of the Quality Survey.
-Yet, the results also indicate that more still needs to be done to improve our culture around workload management.